Chilotam1/Sales-Performance-Analysis-for-a-Retail-Store/README.md

 ### 8. Results/Findings
 At the end of this data analysis , it was determined that;
-  1. The highest-selling product by total sales value is Hat with a total of 15929 sales.
+  1. The highest-selling product by total sales value is Shoes with a total sale of 613,380.
-  2. East had the highest number of sales transaction.
+  2. East had the highest number of sold products.
   3. Higher percentage of the total revenue was generated from sales in the South.
-  4. In the current year, June had the highest sales with 5938 sales.
+  4. In the current year, February had the highest sales with 298,800 sales.
   5. The total revenue per product is;

       |PRODUCT|REVENUE